Traveling is a passion for lots, a full-time job for major influencers and journalists, and somewhere in between for many more.

 Rachel does a tremendous job—aesthetic appeal and the most compelling and wonderful content that a traveling geek can read.

 For fashionista fellas out there, read her blog post on the most fashionable backpacks and the juicy tips she shares along the way.

 See her portfolio for her travel gems and reviews.

-She is one more great female journalists.
-But she is also one of the best travel journalists.
+She is not only one more great female journalist, but also one of the best travel journalists.
+Period.

 John Lonsdale is the deputy digital editor at Men’s Journal and covers travel, adventure, health and fitness… and style.

 Worth adding this fella to your regular reading list—check out his portfolio.